MDMAchine/coreml-model-conversion-script/README.md

 - Preferably use the "convert_original_stable_diffusion_to_diffusers.py" from the [updated diffusers](https://github.com/huggingface/diffusers).

-**Make sure variables are set first!**

-- Running the update option in initial setup will run an install/update of:
+- Running the update option in initial setup give you the option to run an install/update of (**Make sure variables are set first!**):

 `diffusers, transformers, accelerate, safetensors, omegaconf, torch, coremltools, scipy` along with `python_coreml_stable_diffusion` from local "ml_stable_diffusion"